LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-15-(HTTP-&-Forms).md

 1. If time allows, discuss why basic HTML forms (inputs, buttons, etc.) do not usually look like the ones we see on company websites.
 1. Studio intro.
 1. *Studio follow-up.
 This activity will probably require a debrief at the end of the class*.
+1. Graded Assignment #5 is open!
+Remind students that the key to getting the assignment done is to read through everything carefully and start on what you can do as soon as possible.
+In class, read through the instructions with your students and highlight what they are capable of doing after this class.

 ## Studio (TF Notes)